COVID‑19 Information ‑ Engineering

 COVID-19 – LATEST UPDATES TO STUDENTS, FACULTY AND STAFF

-As we respond and adapt to the ever-changing local, national, and global circumstances arising from COVID 19, please visit this page to review up-to-date information regarding communications within the Faculty of Engineering.
+As we respond and adapt to global circumstances arising from COVID-19, please visit this page to review up-to-date information regarding communications within the Faculty of Engineering.

 Information on this site will be provided directly, or endorsed by, the Dean of Engineering.

-- Please note that all Summer and Spring/Summer courses will be offered remotely.
+- Please note that all Summer and Spring/Summer courses are currently being offered remotely.

-- Summer terms in Electrical and Computer Engineering and in Industrial Engineering will take place remotely.
+- Summer terms in Electrical and Computer Engineering and in Industrial Engineering are also taking place remotely.

 - We are currently working on plans and will update students soon on which Spring/Summer courses will be offered.